Exclusive: Lion Air crash pilot felt jet "dragged" from sky

 According to Boeing, the 737-800, its most popular current model, is equipped with a “Predictive Windshear System”.
 On approach, an aural warning says, “Go around, windshear ahead”.

-Nowadays, pilots agree the best strategy for dealing with possible wind shear is to avoid it entirely, said Dibley, who is a senior official at the UK’s Royal Aeronautical Society.
+Nowadays, pilots agree the best strategy for dealing with possible wind shear is to avoid it entirely, said Dibley, who is a senior official at Britain’s Royal Aeronautical Society.

 But if the “wind shear” warning blares out, the automatic response is to cancel the landing and go around again, he said.